What is a Pharm.D.?

-The best person to write a statement of recommendation for you is someone who knows you very well and can comment on the characteristics that will make you a good pharmacist.
+The best person to write a recommendation for you is someone who knows you very well and can comment on the characteristics that will make you a good pharmacist.

-- Academic professors, research lab supervisors, and employers (especially as it relates to pharmacy) are an excellent source of recommendations.
+- Academic professors, research lab supervisors, and employers (especially those related to pharmacy) are an excellent source of recommendations.

 - We do not accept recommendations from family members or students currently in the Pharm.D. program.

 If I submit more than the maximum number of letters of recommendation for my Pharm.D. application, will all of them be reviewed?

 No. The maximum number of references PharmCAS will accept is four.
 While we only require two recommendations, we will review up to four if submitted.

 Yes, through both the School and UNC-Chapel Hill.

 What financial aid is available through UNC-Chapel Hill?